 Assign tasks to employees and volunteers

-With Connecteam’s task management app, you can create tasks and subtasks with just a few taps.
-You can assign them to employees or volunteers, and even include checklists and digital forms to eliminate any confusion of what needs to be done.
+With Connecteam’s task management app, you can create tasks and subtasks and assign them to employees or volunteers.
+I really like that you can include as much information with tasks as you need, including customized checklists and digital forms to eliminate any confusion of what needs to be done.
+You can also add notes, files, and other attachments within a task so workers can access everything they need in one place.

+If volunteers are working at different locations, they can check tasks and assignments right from their phones.
 You can also set up the app to send you real-time notifications as to when volunteers complete specific tasks.

-Built-in communication features allow for efficient collaboration
+Built-in communication tools for easy collaboration

-Effective communication is crucial for nonprofit management.
 With online team chat, employees and volunteers can communicate directly from their job sites, allowing them to ask questions and discuss assignments from their phones.

 Connecteam also includes a company employee directory where you can store all of your staff and volunteer contact information, job details, and more.